ortelius/emporous-samples/README.md

 # samples
-This repo contains reference implementations of sample content to demonstrate UOR core functionality
+This repo contains reference implementations of sample content to demonstrate Emporous core functionality